Do you want to know more about Stora Enso?

-We believe that the key to combatting global warming involves the use of renewable materials, resource and energy efficient production processes, and sustainable forest management practices.
-Stora Enso welcomes the Paris climate agreement as an important milestone in sustainable global development.
+We believe that the key to combatting climate change involves the use of renewable materials, resource and energy-efficient production processes, and sustainable forest management practices.

-In February 2018, Stora Enso was top-ranked in greenhouse gas management.
-The Transition Pathway Initiative (TPI ) is an asset owner-led initiative.
-It evaluates and tracks the quality of companies’ management of their greenhouse gas emissions and of risks and opportunities related to the low-carbon transition.
+In February 2021, Stora Enso was top-ranked in greenhouse gas management by the Transition Pathway Initiative for the fourth time in a row.
+The Transition Pathway Initiative (TPI ), an asset owner-led initiative, evaluates and tracks the quality of companies’ management of greenhouse gas emissions and of risks and opportunities related to the low-carbon transition.
 It also evaluates how companies’ future carbon performance would compare to the international targets and national pledges made as part of the Paris Agreement.
-TPI assessed how 19 of the largest paper producers globally are preparing for the transition to a low-carbon economy.
-Stora Enso was top-ranked in both management quality and carbon performance.
+In its assessment of how 23 paper producers globally are preparing for the transition to a low-carbon economy, TPI top-ranked Stora Enso in both management quality and carbon performance.

-For the third year running a level of reasonable assurance has been provided for Stora Enso's reporting on direct and indirect fossil CO2 emissions (scopes 1 and 2).
-Stora Enso is one of the few companies in the world that assures its CO2 reporting for stakeholders at Reasonable Level.
+For the sixth consecutive year, a level of reasonable assurance was provided for Stora Enso's reporting on direct and indirect fossil CO2 emissions (scopes 1 and 2) in 2021.

-The most effective ways to reduce our direct fossil CO2 emissions are to further improve our energy efficiency, and to continue to increase our use of biomass fuels.
-For over a decade, we have actively reduced the energy intensity of our operations – and our dependency on fossil fuels.
-We drive down fossil fuel use so that we get as close to zero as possible within the decade using technically and commercially feasible means.
+The most effective ways to reduce our direct fossil CO2 emissions are to further improve our energy-efficiency, and to continue to increase our use of biomass fuels.
+For over a decade, we have been actively reducing the energy intensity of our operations – and in many places also our dependency on fossil fuels.